asheshrambachan/LanguageModel_Labels/congressional_bills/01_bills/README.md

 ## Cleaned Data

-Due to GitHub size limit, all data generated from this notebook can be downloaded from [here](https://drive.google.com/drive/folders/1LrlEcUn5U5U7kQw7Q-t9hoMFf8TCFoT0?usp=sharing).
+Due to GitHub size limit, all data generated from this notebook and their corresponding codebook can be downloaded from [here](https://drive.google.com/drive/folders/1LrlEcUn5U5U7kQw7Q-t9hoMFf8TCFoT0?usp=sharing).

 ## Usage